ngracilla/100DaysOfSwiftUI/log.md

 #### SwiftUI Day 11: Structs, and Access Control

+review `didSet` and `willSet`:

+- observers, for when something did change, or is about to change.

-* if private properties, you must init them yourself and not use Swift's memberwise initializer.
+* if private properties, you probably must init them yourself and not use Swift's memberwise initializer.
+* `private`, `fileprivate`, `public`
+* `private(set)`: let anyone read this, but only my struct to write to it
+* `static`: mark methods and properties as part of the struct itself, not instances.
+EG: test data that all instances of a struct can use.
+* `self`: the current value of a struct
+* `Self`: the current type of a struct